PatrykGadziomski/Bike-Rental-Prediction/README.md

 # Bike Rental Prediction

 The following project at the Stuttgart Media University is a student project to predict the rental of bicycles.
-To achieve this, basic and advanced methods of data science were used with a focus on regression.<br>
+Basic and advanced methods of data science with a focus on regression were used..<br>

 ## Content